Axial-SQL/AxialSqlTools/README.md

 ## License
 This tool is distributed freely under the Apache-2.0 license, with no warranty implied.
 It is an internal tool that we use daily at our organization.
-While we do not offer formal support or sell this tool, we are open to consulting and helping solve complex SQL Server challenges.
-Feel free to reach out for professional assistance: `albochkov03@gmail.com`.

 ## Disclaimer
 This extension is provided "as is", with all faults, defects, and errors, and without warranty of any kind.